dPhish/Documentation/modules/platform/users.md

     - **How to**: To delete a user, click on `Actions` next to the user and select `Delete`.
 A pop-up will appear warning you with the following “You will not be able to recover it once it is deleted.”

 > [!NOTE]
-> Only administrators have the authority to edit for both admin users and drill users.
+> Only administrators have the authority to delete for both admin users and drill users.

 ![Platform-Phish user delete user!](../../assets/platform/users/delete_user.png "Platform-Phish user delete user")